britannica/iris-public/README.md

 We can do this with a few changes to `serverless.yml` and then a new deployment:
 1. In the environment variables section, uncomment `CERT_DOMAIN`, `CERT_VALIDATION_DOMAIN`, and `CDN_ARN`
-1. Change `CERT_DOMAIN`.
-This will be the domain(s) that you want have SSL certs for. e.g. `*.example.com` or `subdomain.example.com`
+1. Change `CERT_DOMAIN` in your config .json file.
+This will be the domain that you want secured with a certificate. e.g. `subdomain.example.com`
-1. Change `CERT_VALIDATION_DOMAIN`.
-This is the root domain that you will receive a validation email at.
-Domain must match the above TLD. e.g. `example.com`
+1. Change `CERT_VALIDATION_DOMAIN` in your config .json file.
+This is the TLD domain that you will receive a validation email at.
+Must match the above TLD. e.g. `example.com`
 1. In the Resources section, uncomment the `CDNCert` section, as well as the `Aliases` and `ViewerCertificate` options under the `MediaCDN` section
 1. `sls deploy`